 External Key Enables and disables side-chain processing.
 Side-chain processing uses the varying amplitude of a separate reference track to trigger limiting.
-See "Side-Chain Processing" on page 22.
+See "Using the Side-Chain Input" on page 20.

 Key Listen When enabled, this lets you listen to the reference track controlling the side-chain input.
 This is often useful for fine tuning the Limiter's settings to the Key Input.
 Key Listen auditions the right audio channel on RTAS and AudioSuite versions of the Limiter.